 - becomes painful

-- bigger than a half inch in diameter
+- is bigger than one-half inch in diameter

 - doesn’t shrink within one or two years

-- does not go away by the time your child is three or four years old
+- doesn’t go away by the time your child is 3 or 4 years old

 - becomes trapped or blocks the intestines